PCrnjak/Read_the_docs_test/docs/About_faze4.rst

    :description lang=en: General info about Faze4 robotic arm.

 Faze4 robotic arm came to be when i made a working 3d printable cycloidal gearbox and saw some potential in it.
-After that i designed whole arm around it .It uses 6 stepper motors , 3 nema 23 , 2 nema 17 and 1 nema 14 .
-Joints 1-5 use cycloidal gearboxes and belts while joint 6 uses planetary gearbox.
-Joints 1 and 6 are homed on inductive sensors.
-All other joints are homed on limit switches.
-Total cost of the arm is around 1000 -1500 dollars.
+After that i designed whole arm around it.
+It uses 6 stepper motors, so it is a 6 axis robot arm.
+While designing this arm i focused on low backlash and good design of arm.
+All wires are hidden and arm is really rigid even tho it is 3d printed.
+Total cost of the arm is around 1000 - 1500 dollars.

 .. note::